Byont-Ventures/hackathon/Backend-Challenges.md

 Luckily, you can tell Foundry which compiler version to use.
 You can even have it auto-detect the compiler versions.
 Go ahead and comment out the line where it says `solc = "=0.8.17"`.
 Below, we have added a new line that auto-detects the compiler version.
 Uncomment that and save the file.
 Foundry will now auto-detect your compiler version whenever you run a test for that profile.

 But there is another problem.
-Why does `string.concat()` not work?
+Why does **_not_** `string.concat()` work?
 It may have something to do with the compiler versions used in the contracts.
 Take a look [here](https://ethereum.stackexchange.com/questions/729/how-to-concatenate-strings-in-solidity) on how you are allowed to concatenate strings in different solidity versions and [here](https://docs.soliditylang.org/en/v0.8.17/080-breaking-changes.html) on how different solidity versions behave in general. **You will encounter a lot of varying compiler versions in the wild, and it is, therefore, good to know where to check certain behaviors.**

 ## Challenge 5 - NFT Contract